Original Oil on Canvas

 This Painting was inspired by how awesomeness of fall in the Northwest.
 Ya we may not all get this kind of view but I bet there is something that will turn the edges of your mouth upwards.
-So go on, take a deep breath, and say, thank you trees for all your beauty.
+So go on, take a deep breath, and say, thank you trees for all your beauty and bringing all the brighter days.

 About this Paintings